-- (a) Process for Opting-In to Sale of Personal Information - (1) A business that has actual knowledge that it collects or maintains sells the personal information of children under the age of 13 shall establish, document, and comply with a reasonable method for determining that the person affirmatively authorizing the sale of the personal information about the child is the parent or guardian of that child.
-This affirmative authorization is in addition to any verifiable parental consent required under the Children's Online Privacy Protection Act, 15 U.S.C. sections 6501, et seq COPPA. - (2) Methods that are reasonably calculated to ensure that the person providing consent is the child's parent or guardian include, but are not limited to: - a.
+- (a) Process for Opting-In to Sale of Personal Information - (1) A business that has actual knowledge that it sells the personal information of children under the age of 13 shall establish, document, and comply with a reasonable method for determining that the person affirmatively authorizing the sale of the personal information about the child is the parent or guardian of that child.
+This affirmative authorization is in addition to any verifiable parental consent required under COPPA. - (2) Methods that are reasonably calculated to ensure that the person providing consent is the child's parent or guardian include, but are not limited to:

+- a.
 Providing a consent form to be signed physically or electronically by the parent or guardian under penalty of perjury and returned to the business by postal mail, facsimile, or electronic scan; - b.
 Requiring a parent or guardian, in connection with a monetary transaction, to use a credit card, debit card, or other online payment system that provides notification of each discrete transaction to the primary account holder; - c.
-Having a parent or guardian call a toll-free telephone number staffed by trained personnel;
+Having a parent or guardian call a toll-free telephone number staffed by trained personnel; - d.

-- d.
 Having a parent or guardian connect to trained personnel via video-conference; - e.
 Having a parent or guardian communicate in person with trained personnel; and - f.
-Verifying a parent or guardian's identity by checking a form of governmentissued identification against databases of such information, where the parent or guardian's identification is deleted by the business from its records promptly after such verification is complete. - (b) When a business receives an affirmative authorization pursuant to subsection (a) of this section, the business shall inform the parent or guardian of the right to opt-out at a later date and of the process for doing so on behalf of their child pursuant to section 999.315, subdivision (a) through (f). - (c) A business shall establish, document, and comply with a reasonable method, in accordance with the methods set forth in subsection (a)(2), for determining whether a person submitting a request to know or a request to delete the personal information of a child under the age of 13 is the parent or guardian of that child.
+Verifying a parent or guardian's identity by checking a form of governmentissued identification against databases of such information, where the parent or guardian's identification is deleted by the business from its records promptly after such verification is complete. - (b) When a business receives an affirmative authorization pursuant to subsection (a), the business shall inform the parent or guardian of the right to opt-out and of the process for doing so on behalf of their child pursuant to section 999.315, subsections (a)-(f). - (c) A business shall establish, document, and comply with a reasonable method, in accordance with the methods set forth in subsection (a)(2), for determining that a person submitting a request to know or a request to delete the personal information of a child under the age of 13 is the parent or guardian of that child.